ErnestoRoja/Pathfinder/README.md

 ### Build instructions (OPTION 1)

 - Click the green "Code" button and download ZIP.
+- Extract the downloaded ZIP file into a new folder.
 - Run "main.exe" found in the Pathfinder folder.

 ### Build instructions (OPTION 2) (MUST HAVE SFML INSTALLED AND WORKING)